top of page

 Telehealth ADHD Care in San Francisco

-Most visits are conducted securely by video, making care accessible for patients in neighborhoods like Pacific Heights, Noe Valley, or the Mission without the need to navigate city traffic or bridge commutes for routine appointments.
-Telehealth works well for evaluation, treatment planning, medication follow-up, and ongoing care when delivered in a structured, physician-led practice.
-Patients must be located in California at the time of the visit.
+Most visits are conducted securely by video, making specialized ADHD care more accessible for patients throughout San Francisco, including neighborhoods such as Pacific Heights, Noe Valley, and the Mission, without requiring travel through city traffic or across the Bay Bridge or Golden Gate Bridge for routine appointments.
+Telehealth is well suited for comprehensive ADHD evaluation, individualized treatment planning, medication follow-up, and ongoing care when delivered through a structured, physician-led practice.
+Patients must be physically located in California at the time of each appointment.

 Why This Practice Is Different